fpc/FPCBuild/install/doc/readme.txt

 directory of your boot drive (e.g. C:\) with a plain text editor (e.g.
-E.EXE), extending the lines starting with "set PATH=" and "LIBPATH=" (both are case insensitive) with path to newly installed binaries (installation root as selected in the installation program appended with "\BIN\OS2") and save it again as a plain text file.
+E.EXE), extending the lines starting with "set PATH=" and "LIBPATH=" (both are case insensitive) with path to newly installed binaries (installation root as selected in the installation program appended with "\BIN\OS2" for PATH and "\BIN\DLL" for LIBPATH) and save it again as a plain text file.
 Note that changes to LIBPATH require restart of your machine in order to come into effect.

 To test the compiler, change to the demo\texts directory of the FPC tree and type